 Your bones function as levers, and how long or short those levers are can drastically affect how much you can lift.

 For example, if someone has longer than average arms, they have to move the bar further to complete each rep of bench press.
-All else being equal, they won’t be able to bench press as much as someone with normal length arms.
+All else being equal, they won’t be able to bench press as much as someone with average length arms.

 That same disadvantage can be helpful for other exercises, though.
 Long arms make deadlifting easier, because the bar doesn’t have to travel as far when you stand up.

-Well, by definition most people have average length limbs and tendon attachment points, so strength standards can still give us a ballpark estimate of how we compare to others.
+That said, by definition most people have average length limbs and tendon attachment points, so strength standards can still give us a ballpark estimate of how we compare to others.

-That said, just keep in mind that if you’re significantly weaker or stronger on some lifts, it could be that your anatomy is just better suited to some exercises than others.
+Just keep in mind that if you’re significantly weaker or stronger on some lifts, it could be that your anatomy is just better suited to some exercises than others.